PrabodhGyawali/GMX-Arb-UI/README.md

 TODO: Add settings for different sizes

-# Instructions
-- TODO: Add Instructions in Home page if there are no Positions

-# Add to backend or Migrate to backend
+### Add to backend or Migrate to backend
 - TODO: Make backend send Log objects to front-end rather than `string[]` - look into the Log class and write changes to the code
 - TODO: Enum usage for representing exchanges, rather than `strings`
 - TODO: Trade information: total profits, total positions,

-# Code reuse:
-- TODO: reuse of socketio code

-# Future related work
-- TODO: Allow user to use testnet: from changing settings
-- TODO: Add Mobile version for mobile size
+# Hosting on server
+- CODE: git clone
+- `npm run dev` - deployable instead
+    - localhost:port

-- TODO: add a Telegram version of the bot
+# Running the bot
-- TODO: add an iOS and Android version of the bot using `React Native`
+- `pip install -e . && project-run-ui && npm run dev`